ni/FINALE/README.md

 # FINALE

-FINALE is a lightweight WebApp to view G code.
+FINALE is a lightweight WebApp to view [LabVIEW](https://www.ni.com/en-in/shop/labview.html) code.
 FINALE stands for FINALE Is Not A LabVIEW Editor.

 This solves many use cases like:
-  - Code sharing: Sharing code with a person with no LV license necessitates printing/taking screenshot.
+  - Code sharing: Sharing LabVIEW code with a person who does not have LabVIEW installed.
+  - Viewing LabVIEW code without launching LabVIEW.
-  - Viewing VIs saved in incompatible version.
+  - Viewing LabVIEW code saved in incompatible version.
-  - Viewing G code being used with TestStand.
+  - Viewing LabVIEW code that is being used with TestStand.

 # Contents